lov-daniel/cse15l-lab-reports/lab3.md

   assertArrayEquals(new int[]{4, 3, 2, 1}, input1);
 }
 ```
-When we run the tester file now, we result in a failure in one of our JUnit tests, specifically the one that was just implemented.
+The test is inputs an Array of four elements and expects the same Array to be editted in reverse order.
+When we run the tester file now, it results in a failure in one of the JUnit tests, specifically the one that was just implemented.
+The following output is given.
 ```
 JUnit version 4.13.2
 ...E..